Temps and termites are on the rise. Schedule your free inspection today.

-800-937-8398 Call us for a free quote Contact us
+800-937-8398 Book your free inspection Contact us

-5 common bees in the Pacific Northwest
+5 common types of bees in the Pacific Northwest

 Summer is just around the corner.
 School is out and it’s time for beach days and picnics in the park.
 The one thing that can ruin a perfect summer picnic is a bunch of bees swarming around your food.
 Most bees, especially honey bees, don’t like it too cold.
 Once it gets much below 55℉, bees’ wing muscles aren’t able to get to the temperature they need to be in order to operate properly.
 That being said, they don’t like it too hot either.
 The warm (but not sweltering) climate of places like Portland, Seattle, and other Pacific Northwest cities is perfect for these stinging pests.
-Discover the most common bee species that you might encounter this summer and what you should know about them.

 If you feel you have a problem with stinging pests around your home, contact your local Western Exterminator office today.